 Additional information

-This program provides the requirements for supporting membership status with the Alberta Therapeutic Recreation Association (ATRA).
-ATRA requires applicants for professional membership to have a degree in therapeutic recreation.
+The program provides the requirements for professional membership (diploma holder) status with the Alberta Therapeutic Recreation Association (ATRA).

 Therapeutic recreation professionals who wish to meet ATRA standards are welcome to take individual courses through Open Studies.
 You are advised to first email atra@alberta-tr.ca to determine specific course needs, and then apply for Open Studies.
 After applying, you can contact the program chair at 780.644.6300 to request enrolment in specific courses.